end-initiative/end-initiative/pages/activities.md

 The Sparring Grounds is where one goes to train their more physical skills.
 Additionally, you can coordinate to have team spars with other classmates at this location.
 Wagers of points or gold can be made if you can convince your opponents to place a bet, provided you have such currency to wager.
 Points can only be exchanged between students with authority of an eagle to complete the transaction.
 Spars are only allowed once a week so all students stay healthy and fit for when their Hawks may assign them tasks.

 Spars are done through a series of quick attacks where each contestant will roll attacks 3x.
 These spars are done with Spire provided equipment, weaponry and implements with the exception of spellbooks.
 Spars can only occur between two combatants that are using the same style of fighting, being melee or magical.
 Once the style is decided, contestants are permitted to use whatever is in their repertoire of that style for the attacks.

 Range and positioning are irrelevant in these instances and thus abilities requiring or granting bonuses for such conditions do not activate.
 Any attacks that would result in a condition being applied such as blindness or invisibility can still be utilized, however the effects of charmed, paralyzed, petrified, and stunned will always only last for 1 of the 3 attacks.

+Whoever deals the most damage within those three attacks is the chosen winner.
+If none hit, it is a tie and nothing is lost

 ## Stables